- Home

 Pumpkin is arguably the most popular autumnal ingredient.
 There are dozens of tasty ways to eat pumpkin – in soups, stews, or simply roasted – but a slightly more unusual way is to make a pumpkin lasagne.

-Few people don’t like lasagne: it’s comforting, filling, and if you’re careful with your ingredients, can be healthy too.
-Making pumpkin lasagne is a delicious way to give this classic Italian dish a satisfying autumnal twist.
+Few people don’t like lasagne: it’s comforting and filling, and with the right ingredients, can be healthy.
+Pumpkin lasagne is a delicious way to give this classic Italian dish a satisfying autumnal twist.

-Or you can keep things plant-based (and gluten-free!) with this pumpkin and mushroom lasagne from Lazy Cat Kitchen.
+Or you can keep things plant-based (and gluten-free) with this pumpkin and mushroom version from Lazy Cat Kitchen.
 Stuffed with caramelised pumpkin, protein-packed lentils, minced mushrooms, roasted walnuts, and a dairy-free bechamel sauce, it’s tasty and nutritious.

 Check out the video below to see how to make Jamie’s lasagne.